 A hill fortress and proposed world heritage site located within the heart of Kondaveedu village.
 This fort is getting renovated by the Andhra Pradesh Department of Archaeology and Museum to emerge as a hot favourite amongst its tourists.

 Amaravati is one of the most favourite and recently discovered destinations in the state of Andhra Pradesh.
 Though a virtual tour of the city by Adotrip seems quite appealing, a physical visit to this city is indeed a once-in-a-lifetime experience.
 Since it is a newly formed city, the Government is yet to get varied other means to succeed in except for the foremost widely used railways and road transport, with some flights being operational.
 Two new depots for State Road Transportation are within the pipeline for construction.
 Auto-rickshaws also ply over short distances within the city limit.

-By Airways.
-The closest airport is in Gannavaram, Vijayawada, which is at a distance of 51 km and connects to some metropolitan cities, by direct and stop-over flights.
+The closest airport is Vijayawada International Airport (VGA), Gannavaram which is at a distance of 37 km and connects to some metropolitan cities, by direct and stop-over flights.